dayan02dev/Blog_Recommendation_outline_generation/README.md

    - Download your outline in Markdown format (ready for writing)
    - Or download in JSON format (for programmatic use)

+7. **Start Over**:
+   - Click the "Clear All" button in the top-right to reset the application

+## 📊 Logging System

+The application includes a comprehensive logging system for debugging and monitoring:

+- **Log Format**: Each log entry includes timestamp, source module, level, and message
+- **Log Levels**:
+  - INFO: Normal operation events
+  - WARNING: Potential issues that don't stop execution
+  - ERROR: Serious issues that affect functionality
+  - DEBUG: Detailed information for troubleshooting

+- **Log Location**: Logs are output to the console by default
+- **What's Logged**:
+  - API calls and responses
+  - Token usage statistics
+  - Agent operations and transitions
+  - Response parsing attempts
+  - Error details with tracebacks

 ## 🔧 Troubleshooting

 - **API Key Issues**: Ensure your OpenRouter API key is correctly set in the `.env` file
 - **Model Errors**: If you encounter errors, try changing the model in your `.env` file
 - **Dependency Issues**: Make sure all required packages are installed with the correct versions
+- **Check Logs**: Use the logging information to identify where issues are occurring

 ## 🗂️ Project Structure